josh-works/intermediate-ruby/_posts/2021-06-11-rails-test-audit/2021-06-11-rails-test-audit.md

 bin/rspec spec/models/string_spec.rb  0.25s user 0.14s system 0% cpu 1:44.37 total
 ```

 There's a few reasons this high file load time causes problems, some obvious, some subtle.
-All there is to say is it's worth fixing.
+All there is to say is it's possibly worth fixing.
 It's a big, complicated application, so I'm just capturing my thoughts...

 Next, lets use two very sophisticated benchmarking tools to explore this ~2min file load time:

 1. commenting things out
-2. Strategic shotgunning of well-formatted `puts` statements
+2. Strategic shotgunning of well-formatted `puts` statements throughout the code.

 See, first, I commented out pretty much everything in `rails_helper`, to try to get the file load time down.
 Where might you start commenting things out, to see what is causing the slowdown?